 My typical day of food

-I ate about 3,000 – 3,500 calories a day on the John Muir Trail.
-In addition to feeling full (obviously), I was keen to have food that was as close to ‘normal’ as possible and something similar to what I could imagine eating at home.
+I ate about 3,000 – 3,500 calories a day on the JMT.
+In addition to feeling full (obviously), I was keen to have food that was as close to ‘normal’ as possible.
 I almost certainly gained some pack weight because of this, but it was a compromise that I was happy with.
-I was also happy with pretty simple meals, especially in the evening, and the repetitive nature of my dinners became a source of amusement for my companions.
+I was happy with pretty simple meals and the repetitive nature of my dinners became a source of amusement for my companions.

-- I loved my oatmeal and had it with hot water, plenty of re-hydrated fruit and full fat powdered milk.
+- Oatmeal with hot water, re-hydrated fruit and full fat powdered milk.
 Some people get really sick of oatmeal, but somehow I didn’t.

-- I had a variety of nuts and dried fruit – mango, apricots and roasted and salted cashews were my favourites.
-These are heavier than some processed snacks per calorie, but I just loved the flavour and ‘realness’ of them.
+- A variety of nuts and dried fruit – mango, apricots and roasted and salted cashews were my favourites.
+These are heavier than some processed snacks per calorie, but I loved the flavour and ‘realness’ of them.

-- Towards the second half I needed a extra snack in the morning – usually a chocolate bar or Stroop waffle.
+- Towards the second half I needed a extra snack in the morning.

-- Word to the wise; don’t go overboard – I realised I’d carried nearly a pound of salami in my first week.
+- Don’t go overboard – I realised I’d carried nearly a pound of salami in my first week.
 Who carries a pound of sausage 60 miles?!

-- Having said that, I think it’s a good idea to have plenty of savoury snacks.
-I met a lot of people who were getting sick of the sweetness of their energy bars and gels.
+- I think it’s a good idea to have plenty of savoury snacks.
+I met a lot of people who were getting sick sweet energy bars and gels.
+I was gifted a lot!

-- My evening meal was flavoured couscous with re-hydrated vegetables and either a packet of tuna or salmon.
+- Flavoured couscous with re-hydrated vegetables and either a packet of tuna or salmon.
 I also took a few small packets of hot sauce and olive oil.

 - I added a starter of ramen for the last few evenings (when my metabolism went off the scale).

-- I liked to have a sweet snack in the evening – generally whatever was left from the day.
+- A sweet snack – generally whatever was left from the day.

-- I also really loved to have a hot drink.
-I took a lot of tea (yes, I’m English) and hot chocolate, along with some individual packets of honey.
+- A hot drink.
+I took a lot of tea (yes, I’m English) and hot chocolate.

 - I sneaked in a little bit of red wine and whiskey too.
 It was worth the weight to me.